 Understanding the difference between tantrums and autism meltdowns helps us respond with greater compassion and effectiveness.
 While typical tantrums might sometimes reflect challenging behavior, autism meltdowns are genuine signals of distress that deserve our understanding and support.

-Children with autism don’t choose to have meltdowns, and they often have limited control over these responses, so the best thing to do is provide comfort, trust, and safety.
+Children with autism don’t choose to have meltdowns, and they often have limited control over these responses, so the best thing to do is to remain calm and provide comfort, trust, and safety.

 FAQs